vanceelliott/Programming-Languages/Chivalry/README.md

 - Mountain trolls
-    - These trolls do not need food to work, but in fact utilize diviners.
+    - Mountain trolls differ from river trolls in many ways like the fact that they don't need food to survive and are actually licensed diviners.
 Since trolls are evil, they are fueled by the power of darkness.
 They are fed a moral typing and will only run if it is evil.
 Once it is good, the trolls will stop whatever they are doing.
     - Mountain trolls are very introverted creatures and do not socialize much among themselves, so one can only use one mountain troll and therefore do not have to specify the amount of trolls.
     - One can enlist the help of the trolls by using these words: `feed mountain troll Jonathan (code)` - Jonathan obviously can be substituted with any moral value.